Moody's announces completion of a periodic review for a group of Manufacturing issuers

 Key Rating Considerations

-The principal methodology used for these rated entities was Manufacturing published in September 2021.
+The principal methodology used for this review was Manufacturing published in September 2021.
 Please see the Rating Methodologies page on www.moodys.com for a copy of this methodology.

 Key rating considerations on a forward-looking basis may include but are not limited to the following summarized below.